 Populist is in Rino and is also a great choice.
 They serve new American small plates packed with flavor and responsible ingredients.
 If you’re feeling fancy, they have a spectacular tasting menu that changes seasonally and always has a fun theme.
 My favorite theme so far is Rainbow.

 The Kitchen Next Door has a dedicated gluten free fryer, gluten free bread and delicious naturally gluten free foods like kale chips and hearty plant forward bowls.

 Five on Black is a new fast dining casual restaurant downtown.
 Their entire Brazilian menu is gluten free, even the biscuits.
 And everything is dairy free except the biscuits.

 My new favorite place (opened April 2017) is Just Be Kitchen!!!
 I’m filing it under brunch, but it could just as easily fit under coffee shop or lunch.
 Open from 7am-3pm, this place serves up Paleo, GF, DF breakfasts and treats all day and also offers some hearty lunch options, like paleo burgers!

 Pro Tip: For breakfast, get the burrito made with their house made almond flour tortillas.
 Choose the coconut cream for you coffee and lattes as it has no added sugar.

 For downtown breakfasts, check out Snooze and Syrup.
-Snooze has an assortment of gluten free benedicts and killer hash.
+Snooze has an assortment of gluten free benedicts and killer hash, but also always a long line.
 They also have a bunch of locations all over the city and in some other states.
 They started here in Denver, though!
 I recommend checking them out in Union Station because that’s just a cool spot to be.

 Pro Tip: There are some reports of Syrup only promising full celiac gluten free options on weekdays due to the business of the kitchen.